LinguaPhylo/linguaPhylo.github.io/developer/implement-ext.md

 Before reading this tutorial, you should have setup your [development environment](/developer/setup-dev-env), and learnt the [essential knowledge about Gradle](https://github.com/LinguaPhylo/linguaPhylo/blob/master/DEV_NOTE.md).
-If you have not decided to publish the extensions into the Maven central repository, you can skip the 5th section "Publish to Maven central repository" and the 6th "Release deployment".
+If you have not decided to publish the extensions into the Maven central repository, you can skip the section "5.
+Publish to Maven central repository" and "6.
+Release deployment".

+You also need to understand the [technological difference](/developer) among the tree groups of projects: lphy, beast2, and lphybeast, before starting this tutorial.

 ## Project structure